Federal minority governments in Canada: William Lyon Mackenzie King

 Liberal minority after the 1921 election.
 Initially, the Liberal Party had the exact number of seats required for a majority.
 It maintained that majority until December 1923 when it lost two seats in by-elections returning it to a minority.
 It continued as a minority until November 1924 when the Liberals gained a seat in a by-election and became a majority again.
 Therefore, although this particular Parliament lasted for 3 years and 7 months, for only about half of that time (one year and ten months) was it an actual minority Parliament.

 Liberal minority after the 1925 election- This was a truly minority Parliament throughout its life.
 The election resulted in the incumbent Liberal government of Mackenzie King being reduced to 101 seats in the House of Commons, while the opposition Conservatives took the most seats (116).
 All others won 26 seats, 24 of them won by the Progressives.
 King chose to carry on in government and face the new Parliament seeking its confidence.
 From January to July 1926, King's government sustained such confidence with the support of most of the Progressives (although in many cases only by one or two votes).
 On June 26, after virtually losing control of the House and sustaining a loss on a sub-amendment to a censure motion and facing a final vote on the main censure motion, King asked the Governor-General for dissolution and was refused.
 King therefore immediately resigned and the Conservative leader Arthur Meighen agreed to form a government which itself, although larger, was also a minority one.
 However, a few days later on July 1, 1926, the new Meighen minority government was defeated on a matter of confidence (by one vote).
 Meighen then requested and obtained a dissolution from the Governor-General.
 Therefore, the Parliament arising from this election was throughout a minority one.

 Quasi-minorities

 After the 1926 election, the Liberal party proper was seven seats short of a majority.
 However, eight MPs were elected as Liberal-Progressive members and usually voted with the Liberals giving the government a working majority.

 As well, following the 1945 election the official Liberal candidates did not win a majority of seats leaving the King government five seats short of a majority.
 However, the election of eight "Independent Liberal" MPs, most of whom did not run as official Liberals because of their opposition to conscription (see Conscription Crisis of 1944), as well as one Liberal-Progressive, gave the King government an effective working majority in parliament.
-Most of the Independent Liberal MPs joined (or re-joined) the Liberal caucus following World War II when the conscription issue became moot.
+Most of the Independent Liberal MPs joined (or re-joined) the Liberal caucus following World War II when the conscription issue became moot, formally moving King's government into majority.